francischie/mongo-s3-backup/README.md

 ## Kubernetes

-- Modify the mongodb-statefulset.yml to specify all the environment variables
+- Modify the mongodb-statefulset.yml to specify all the environment variable values.
 - Run kubectl apply
 ```
 kubectl apply -f mongodb-statefulset.yml
 ```
 - This will create MongoDB statefulset with headless service.
 It will also add CRON entry to backup the database based on the CRON_SCHEDULE.
+- The yaml script also have postStart lifecycle to trigger the creation of CRON schedule value.

 ## Docker (no cron backup)